starchildluke/black_fabric/readme.md

 # Black Fabric (random name generator)

-Black Fabric is a Python script that generates five randomised names that incorporate a fabric type as the first name and a common surname of African diasporan descent (ie. Black folks from the Americas (North and Central), the Caribbean, and the UK, whose ancestors were enslaved people)
+> white writers be like what if this black man was named after a fabric — [@yedoye](https://twitter.com/yedoye_/status/1422264318079422466)

-Credit to [@yedoye](https://twitter.com/yedoye_/status/1422264318079422466) for the idea and everyone in the replies.
+Black Fabric is a Python script that generates randomised names that incorporate a fabric type as the first name and a common surname of [African diasporan descent](https://en.wikipedia.org/wiki/African_diaspora)